bcgov/queue-management/documentation/Readme.md

 <details>
 <summary>How do I change the Node version?</summary>

 The development environment should be as close as possible to production, including the version of Node.
-The production version of Node is defined by the RedHat UBI in our buildconfigs.
+The production version of Node is defined by the Red Hat UBI in our buildconfigs.

-1. Figure out the production version to target with *node --version*
+1. In a live container get the production version to target with *node --version*
 1. Update the *NODE_VERSION* in *.devcontainer/docker-compose.yml* and rebuild the container

 </details>